Last Updated on

 6 Berlin is smoky

 And with that I don’t mean ‘smoggy’, no, I actually mean smoky as in cigarette smoke.
 Having spent so much time in the US in recent years, I am shocked every time I get to Germany and realize just how many people smoke there.
 The worst thing?
 Many bars have found loopholes to avoid the smoking ban, and so I find myself constantly surrounded by cigarette smoke when I go out in Berlin, waking up with hair that reeks of cigarettes.
+This is not just a surprising Berlin thing, but also a thing I could do without.
 Ick.

 7 Everyone is drinking beer (everywhere!)